DocBox12/ntasker/README.md

 Expecting property name enclosed in double quotes: line 233 column 9 (char 11102)
 ```

 Line means in which place you made a mistake.
+Also, know that you only have to give the title of the task to make the program work.
+Adding a comment is optional.

 ## Checklist in tasks